Alcohol and the Kindling Effect

 Delirium Tremens

-Kindling Alcohol- Why do People Relapse?
+Kindling Alcohol: Why Do People Relapse?

 There are many reasons why people relapse, including:

-• Support system- After attending rehab, recovered alcoholics need a strong support system in place to help them retain their recovery.
+• Support system: After attending rehab, recovered alcoholics need a strong support system in place to help them retain their recovery.
 Spending time with toxic or unhealthy people, especially those who have been a part of their previous addicted lives, can trigger a relapse.

-• Overconfidence- An addict, as they say, is always an addict.
+• Overconfidence: An addict, as they say, is always an addict.
 An alcoholic who becomes too confident in their ability to stay sober may stop using the tools of recovery needed to stay sober.
 In other words, recovered alcoholics who aren’t humble and accepting of the fact that they need to constantly work on staying sober could relapse.

-How To Avoid The Kindling Effect
+How to Avoid the Kindling Effect

-Help for Alcohol Addiction at Avenues Recovery
+Treat Alcohol Addiction at Avenues Recovery

 Check your insurance